Phosphomatics Documentation

 A more detailed breakdown of the KSEA results is available in a tabular format

 New data groups can be created from the substrates of KSEA-identified kinases.
 First, check the box next to the kinases whose substrates you wish to add to the new group in the results view table (above).
-Next, click the button to open the group creation dialog box.
+Next, click the 'Create Groups' button to open the group creation dialog box.
 Provide either a name for the new group or nominate an existing group to which these sites should be added.
 Then, click 'Create'.

 Definitions of the KSEA table columns are given below: